 Schlage have a high quality reputation for making secure deadbolts.
-You may already have one of these locks on your front door.
+Schlage keyless entry locks are synonymous with quality.
+You may already have one of the Schlage locks on your front door.
 If you’re looking to upgrade to a Schlage smart lock, you’ll see there are lots of options.
 The features vary, as do the colors.
 Here, we cover the best choices.

 One of the best aspects of choosing a Schlage keyless entry lock is that you no longer need to worry about:

 - hiding keys,